kuzzleio/documentation-old/src/sdk-reference/essentials/offline-first.md

 ## Subscriptions

-A subscription is a permanent pipe opened between a SDK instance and a Kuzzle server, with a set of filters.
-Whenever a real-time message or a modified document match these subscription filters, a push notification is sent by Kuzzle to this SDK (for instance, see the [Collection.subscribe]({{ site_base_path }}sdk-reference/collection/subscribe) method).
+A subscription opens a permanent pipe between the Kuzzle SDK client and the Kuzzle Backend.
+Whenever a real-time message or a modified document matches a subscription filter, a push notification is sent by Kuzzle Backend to the Kuzzle SDK client (for instance, see the [Collection.subscribe]({{ site_base_path }}sdk-reference/collection/subscribe) method).

-During offline mode, all subscriptions configurations are kept indefinitely, with no maximum subscriptions retained.

-By default, upon reconnection, all subscription are renewed.
-This behavior can be changed by setting the ``autoResubscribe`` to ``false``.
-In that case, each subscription must be renewed manually using the ``Room.renew`` method.
+While in offline mode, the Kuzzle SDK client maintains all subscriptions configurations and, by default, when Kuzzle SDK client reconnects, all subscriptions are renewed.
+This behavior can be changed by setting the ``autoResubscribe`` to ``false``, in which case, each subscription will have to be renewed manually using the ``Room.renew`` method.

 ---

-## API requests
+## API Requests

-Requests can be queued while being offline, to be replayed once the network connection has been reestablished.
+While in offline mode, API requests can be queued, and then executed once the network connection has been reestablished.
 By default, there is no request queuing.

-You can:

 * Queue all requests automatically when going offline by setting the ``autoQueue`` option to ``true`` (see [Kuzzle constructor]({{ site_base_path }}sdk-reference/kuzzle))
 * Start and stop queuing manually, by using the [startQueuing]({{ site_base_path }}sdk-reference/kuzzle/start-queuing) and [stopQueuing]({{ site_base_path }}sdk-reference/kuzzle/stop-queuing) methods